-- Do I have to file bankruptcy on all the accounts I owe, or can I keep some?
+- Can I file for bankruptcy on some of the accounts I owe, or do I have to include all of them?

 - Can I eliminate all of my debts by discharging them in bankruptcy?

-- Will I have to pay any of my debts after bankruptcy?
+- Can I wipe out all of my debts after bankruptcy?

 - If I file for bankruptcy, will the cosigner of my loan still have to pay?

 - What are the differences between secured and unsecured debt?

 - Can I file for bankruptcy and stop a lawsuit or wipe out a money judgment against me?

 - What property can I keep, if anything, if I file for bankruptcy?